-For the site to run itself it will not just be used as a unique swimming venue; this important sporting and heritage asset will be perfect for many water-related training opportunities, small corporate events, weddings, historical outings and children’s parties.
-Volunteers will help to enhance events, taking into consideration the concerns of all immediate neighbours.
+For the site to run itself it will not just be used as a unique swimming venue; this important sporting and heritage asset will be perfect for many water-related training opportunities, compact corporate events, small-scale weddings, historical outings and children’s parties.
+Volunteers will help to enhance events, taking into consideration the concerns of all immediate neighbours*.
 Flora and fauna will also be taken into account during and after renovations.

 The Cleveland Pools Trust has been in discussion with B&NES since 2004 about a long-term lease and, with financial help from the Architectural Heritage Fund, it commissioned a feasibility study into future use of the site.
-Since then, with a grant from English Heritage, a further programme of assessment took place which culminated in a Business Plan and a submission to the Heritage Lottery Fund (HLF).
+Since then, with a significant grant from English Heritage, a further programme of assessment took place which culminated in a Business Plan and a submission to the Heritage Lottery Fund (HLF).

 Much remains to be done if we are to succeed in obtaining an HLF grant and we will be relying heavily on public support.
 It is our strong belief that our more viable model for the Pools is the way to secure its future.

 Join our expanding campaign as we work towards the bicentenary celebrations in July 2015 and one day you may be able to tell your grandchildren that you helped save one of Bath’s finest Georgian heritage assets.